 KOLs from North America

-- Robert A Figlin, Professor of Hematology/Oncology, Samuel Oschin Comprehensive Cancer Institute, Cedars-Sinai Medical Center, Los Angeles, CA
+- Robert A. Figlin, Professor of Hematology-Oncology/Director, Division of Hematology/Oncology, Samuel Oschin Comprehensive Cancer Institute, Cedars-Sinai Medical Center, Los Angeles, CA

-- Robert Motzer, Professor of Medical Oncology, Memorial Sloan Kettering Cancer Center, New York, NY
+- Robert J. Motzer, Professor of Medical Oncology, Memorial Sloan Kettering Cancer Center, New York, NY

 KOLs from Europe

-- Giuseppe Procopio, Professor of Medicine, Fondazione IRCCS - Istituto Nazionale dei Tumori, Milan
+- Giuseppe Procopio, Professor of Medicine, Head of the SS Genitourinary Medical Oncology, Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy

-- Anonymous KOL, Professor of Haematology and Oncology, major university hospital, Germany
+- Leading German KOL, Professor of Oncology, Department of Internal Medicine, a major university hospital, Germany

-- Anonymous KOL, Professor and Chairman of the Department of Urology, major university hospital, Germany
+- Leading German KOL, Professor and Vice Chairman, Department of Urology, a major university hospital, Germany

 The world of pharma is ever changing and executives must always be up-to-date with new developments that could affect their own products, position and research.
 That is why FirstWord's guarantee to keep Therapy Trends clients up to date with Update Bulletins offers a real commercial advantage.